-While this post was in part inspired by Donald Trump, it isn’t about Trump per se.
+While this post was in part inspired by Donald J. Trump, it isn’t about Trump per se.
 It’s about black people lashing out and ridiculing one another due to differences of opinion and points of view.
-Unfortunately, this is actually common as discussed on one of Mumia Obsidian Ali’s podcast titled “Dumb it Down”, where he discussed how most of Black America – some of our most respected intellectuals and scholars included, can’t have diverging viewpoints without resorting to personally attacking the opposing side or as we say in the black community, “Playing the Dozens.”
+Unfortunately, this is actually common as discussed on one of Mumia Obsidian Ali’s podcasts titled “Dumb it Down”, where he discussed how most of Black America – some of our most respected intellectuals and scholars included, can’t have diverging viewpoints without resorting to personally attacking the opposing side or as we call it in the black community, “Playing the Dozens”.

 “Hey!!!
 What about me?
 Don’t you hold out on me you big Dummy-Nigger!!!
 Ha, ha, ha, ha…….”